tobealive/docs/docs/concepts/v-and-c.md

 extra paths by using the `PKG_CONFIG_PATH` environment variable.
 Multiple modules can be passed.

 To check the existence of a pkg-config use `$pkgconfig('pkg')` as a compile time "if" condition to check if a pkg-config exists.
-If it exists the branch will be created.
-Use `$else` or `$else $if` to handle other cases.
+If it exists, the branch will be created.
+Use `$else` or `$else $if`to handle other cases.

 ```v ignore
 $if $pkgconfig('mysqlclient') {